un-loop/student-notes/dalene/reactBook/reactBook.md

 • placeholder: This will be passed straight through to the input child element.
 Similar to a label, this tells the user what data to the Field expects.
 • name: We want this for the same reason we provide name to input elements: we’ll use this in the event handler decide where to store input data and validation errors.
 • value: This is how our parent form can initialize the Field with a value, or it can use this to update the Field with a new value.
 This is similar to how the value prop is used on an input.
-• validate: A function that returns validation errors (if any) when run. • onChange: An event handler to be run when the Field changes.
+• validate: A function that returns validation errors (if any) when run.• onChange: An event handler to be run when the Field changes.
 This function will accept an event object as an argument.

-static propTypes = { placeholder: PropTypes.string,
+static propTypes = {placeholder: PropTypes.string,
 name: PropTypes.string.isRequired,
-value: PropTypes.string, validate: PropTypes.func,
+value: PropTypes.string,validate: PropTypes.func,
 onChange: PropTypes.func.isRequired
 };
 - apiClient is a simple object we created to simulate asynchronous loading and saving.